This is the process to add/remove LUNs on the Qlogic FC HBAs in Linux

 # Do this for EACH drive

-echo 1 > /sys/bock/sdX/device/delete #Where X = drive designation above
+echo 1 > /sys/block/sdX/device/delete #Where X = drive designation above

 # Unmap the volume on the SAN